sorindragan/intelligent-assistant-agent/README.md

 > python assitant.py
 ```

-2) Triplets extraction from affiramtions
+2) Triplets extraction from affirmations
 ```python
 > from sentence_processor import SentenceProcessor
 > phrase = "The tomato, which is one of the most popular salad ingredients, grows in many shapes and colors in greenhouses around the world."